Project Overview

 Promoting the study of endogenous systems

-After consulting with the Biology-Health community and discussions organized by the Biology-Health Cluster, two PTLs emerged and were approved by the COMIS (Strategic and Structural Investment Committee) of the University of Montpellier.
-The first concerns the development of new experimental models for future translational research (called COSMIC), while the second concerns high spatial and temporal resolution analysis of living organisms (called HiLight).
+Following consultation with the Biology-Health community and discussions organized by the Biology-Health Cluster, two PTLs emerged and were approved by the COMIS (Committee for Strategic and Structural Investments) at the University of Montpellier.
+The first concerns the development of new experimental models for the translational research of tomorrow (called COSMIC), and the second concerns the high-resolution spatial and temporal analysis of living organisms (called HiLight).

-PTLs are valid for five years and can be renewed once.
+PTLs are valid for 5 years and may be renewed once.